fansofrivers/TFNmodelling/README.md

 Input data consist of Input file, Observations, Calibration and Evaluation file.

+The time-series analysis is written with AquiMod, that has been produced by British Geological Survey, that is free availble at https://www.bgs.ac.uk/research/environmentalModelling/aquimod.html The adapted version for this study is uploaded here as well.

 %%%%%%<br/>
 Input.tx includes of<br/>
 Component IDs (type of time-series analysis, for published study this is 6 2 9)<br/>